|

 Recitations

-are on Thursdays.
+are on Fridays.

 Instructor, Teaching Assistants, and Answering Questions |